Salt Lake Union Stock Yards

 This page was last updated on November 22, 2019.

-The site was adjacent to a point that OSL and RGW tracks were very close to each other (today's Center Street in North Salt Lake) and was already served by a Bamberger spur because it was the site of the first Salt Lake City dump.
+The site was adjacent to a point where OSL (UP) and RGW tracks were very close to each other (today's Center Street in North Salt Lake) and was already served by a Bamberger spur because it was the site of the first Salt Lake City dump.
 Bamberger provided service to the city dump as a shuttle from a wagon dump at 1000 North in Salt Lake City, adjacent to its spur that also served the city gravel beds.

 The Salt Lake Union Stockyards was one of two locations in Utah (Ogden was the other) that originated large-scale livestock movements.
 Cedar City was the only other location in Utah with 20 or more pens for stock loading.
 Salt Lake City had 168 pens, and Ogden had 570 pens.

 October 17, 1890